JensForstmann/CSGO-PHP-TournamentMatchTracker/README.md

 TMT is a tool that tracks/watches/observes a Counter-Strike: Global Offensive match.

 It is a full command line backend application with no front end.
-It is designed to (re)act in an automation progress (tournament system, other website front end, ...).
+It is designed to be integrated in some other kind of management system (content management system,tournament system, other website front end, ...).

-All orders must be sent to TMT via a tcp socket (see below for syntax).
-Output will be printed to STDOUT and into a log file.
-Additionally some calls via the tcp socket will send back some output.
-Furthermore some stuff will be reported via a website call to an url given within the match init data.
+### How does it work?
+* Start:
+  * Open TCP socket (used for managing the TMT itself).
+  * Open UDP socket (used for receiving log data from the gameservers).
+* Endless loop:
+  * TCP part:
+    * Waiting for incoming tcp connections and read incoming data.
+    * Either drop the request if it is not valid (an error message will be returned) or perform it.
+      One of the following:
+      * Initialize a new match to watch.
+        During the match initialization a (TCP) rcon connection will be setup.
+It will be used to tell the gameserver to send its log data (round scores and chat messages) via udp to the TMT instance.
+      * Abort a match observation.
+      * Status request.
+  * UDP part:
+    * Check incoming udp packets to know what happened on the server:
+      * Round ends and current score.
+      * Chat messages.
+    * React to the log data:
+      * Send rcon commands.
+      * Post data to a webserver via HTTP.

 # FEATURES
 * Standalone PHP command line application (no webserver is required).